MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 # Credit holds for sales orders
 [!include [banner](../includes/banner.md)]

-This article describes how to set up rules used to place a sales order on credit hold.
-The credit management blocking rules can apply to an individual customer, or a group of customers.
+This article describes how to set up rules that are used to place a sales order on credit hold.
+The credit management blocking rules can apply to an individual customer or a group of customers.
 Blocking rules define responses to the following circumstances:

 1. Number of days overdue
 2. Accounts status